1511pspsps/Learn-ROS-in-2020/README.md

 # Learn-ROS-in-2020
 The ROS course material in 2020.

-These material is only for learning.
+This material is for learning and communication only and is strictly prohibited for any commercial use